-What Japanese rice is
+What Japanese rice is and why texture defines it

 Japanese rice is best understood as a family of table-rice styles rather than a single packaged product.
 In everyday cooking, it usually means rice that cooks up tender, glossy, and lightly cohesive, so that the grains sit together pleasantly in a bowl without turning pasty.
 That balance is why Japanese rice works so well in daily meals built around soups, pickles, grilled fish, simmered vegetables, or a small amount of fermented seasoning.
 If you want the full cultivar landscape behind those everyday uses, start with Japanese rice varieties.